rslavey/AdventOfCode2020/README.md

 # AdventOfCode2020
 Advent of Code 2020 solution.
-Updated the next day (no cheating).
 See below for explanations.

 ## Solution Layout